Shraddha0607/BookLibraryAssignment/README.md

 ## How to Run the Application
 Once the application is running, you can access the endpoints using a tool like Postman.
-You can also check from swagger by .hitting the link: http://localhost:8080/swagger-ui/index.html

 ## Sample Requests for Author Controller

 1) Add Author: